 Our Parish Beaches & Beyond

-This page shows what you can pursue within and just beyond our parish boundaries.
+This page shows the beaches you can visit within, and just beyond, our parish boundaries.
 It focuses on the beach areas, their amenities and possible activities for you, your friends and families of all ages.

-To familiar yourself with this area its worth viewing this annotated aerial view of this stunning location.
+To familiarise yourself with this area its worth studying this annotated aerial view of this stunning location.

-To familiar yourself with this area its worth viewing this annotated aerial view of this stunning location.
+To familiarise yourself with this area its worth studying this annotated aerial view of this stunning location.

 Bantham Beach